Does somebody tell me how many people have fainted at an Obama rally lately?

 She's got the explaining to do on that kind of stuff.

-People in Massachusetts know uh know all about that.
+People in Massachusetts know all about that.

 She said, and I quote, I've traveled the state and met tremendous people.

-If she did, it was under the cover of darkness with an assumed name, because if she had really traveled the state, if she had taken the time to meet voters, Marsha Cochley wouldn't be in the position she finds herself in now, heading into the final weekend of this special election campaign in a perilously close race against a Republican state legislator nobody had heard of six months ago.
+If she did, it was under the cover of darkness with an assumed name, because if she had really traveled the state, if she had taken the time to meet voters, Marcia Coakley wouldn't be in the position she finds herself in now, heading into the final weekend of this special election campaign in a perilously close race against a Republican state legislator nobody had heard of six months ago.

-She strolled into the general with high name recognition, strong favorability ratings, and as the Democratic candidate in a state that hasn't elected a Republican to the Senate since 1972.
+She strolled into the general with high name recognition, strong favorability ratings, and as the Democratic candidate in a state that hasn't elected a Republican to the Senate since 1972, it looked as if it would be impossible to lose.

 So what did she do?